OSGeo/OSGeoLive-doc/doc/quickstart/postgis_quickstart.rst

 Now load the SIDS data into the map using the 'Add PostGIS Layer' option.
-With a bit of rearranging of the layers and some colouring, you should be able to produce a choropleth map of the sudden infant death syndrome counts in North Carolina:
+With a bit of rearranging of the layers and some colouring, you should be able to produce a choropleth map of the sudden infant death syndrome counts (sid74 or sid79 fields) in North Carolina:

 .. image:: /images/projects/postgis/postgis_sidsmap.png
   :scale: 75 %